holmesal/lumpen-radio/README.md

 - [ ] Long-pauses restart stream
 - [ ] Add now playing meta data

+## Known issues

+- [ ] Background video delays device wake then turns black. https://github.com/brentvatne/react-native-video/issues/44
+- [ ] Device may run hot looping video in background while screen is on
+- [ ] Audio stream does not automatically restart after some device interruptions (e.g. incoming call sent to voice mail)
+- [ ] Play button does not function when disconnected from the Internet
+- [ ] Launch screen skews on iPad

 ## Getting started

 1. Clone this project